alanoursland/tr_xor/reports/relu1/relu1_overview.md

 3.  **Re-init with Margin (`relu1_reinit_margin`)**: The final set of interventions.
 In addition to the "live data" check, this condition also re-initializes if any hyperplane is within a specified margin $\epsilon$ of any data point.
 We tested this condition with progressively larger margins of **$\epsilon=0.1$**, **$\epsilon=0.2$**, and **$\epsilon=0.3$**.

 4.  **In-Training Monitoring and Correction (`relu1_monitor`)**: The final diagnostic stage.
 This strategy reverts to the `Standard Init` to observe failures in their natural state.
 It employs a **real-time health monitor** to detect the "Dead Data Point" and "Out-of-Bounds Neuron" conditions during training and, in some cases, attempts to apply a **corrective fix** to rescue the run.

+5.  **Mirror Initialization (`relu1_mirror`)**: A structural intervention that enforces mirror symmetry from initialization by setting $w_2 = -w_1$ and $b_2 = -b_1$.
+This eliminates the symmetry discovery problem but can still fall victim to out-of-bounds configurations when initialized perpendicular to the optimal solution.

 ## Data Configuration